rohit-chouhan/pysql/README.md

 })
 ```
 ##### 2nd Example Code -
-Use can use any Constraint with Data Value
+You can use any Constraint with Data Value
 ```python

 pysql.createTable([db,"details"],{